 This is the most widely researched of joint support ingredients and is a fundamental building block for articular cartilage.
 Glucosamine helps prevent cartilage break down and supports the growth of new cartilage.

 - Hyaluronic Acid

 Hyaluronic Acid (HA) is an integral component of joint cartilage and joint fluid that is distributed throughout connective tissues.
 HA is critical for joint lubrication and shock absorption.

 Chondroitin Sulfate works with glucosamine to help support healthy joints to promote the growth of new cartilage and to limit cartilage break down.
 This ingredient is key to your horse’s ability to produce HA and proteoglycans.

-MSM is a source of organic sulfur that supports healthy joint function and acts as an anti-inflammatory.
+MSM is a source of organic sulfur that supports healthy joint function.